kristinamendela/PawningKing/README.md

 There are too many files to upload to entire Unity projet to GitHub, so that's why there is only the 'assets' folder.

+Then, follow the instructions in the 'test' file to learn how to push/pull from/to GitHub.